 How much does termite inspection cost?

 That’s right, if you were searching for “how much does termite inspection cost” the answer is Florida Environmental Pest Management, we provide a free termite inspection.
-Our goal is always to help the homeowner understand the scope of their problem and decide on prevention or fumigation.
-Unlike other companies, we provide this as a complementary service in all circumstances other than home purchases where we have to present a termite letter.

 A. Average termite/pest inspection costs